Weymuth/zumo/ZUMO_TDP_Template_v3.md

 ---

 ## 3. Hardware
-*A preconfigured Pololu Zumo 32U4.
-Document what you actually own — judges reward honesty about the platform over pretending you built one.*
+*Document the preconfigured Pololu Zumo 32U4 you actually used.
+Describe the platform honestly rather than implying that you built it from scratch.*

 **Feeds from → Log #02 (L2) + #03 (L3) + #06 (L6):**

 **Labeled board figure (L02):**
-> Every sensor and actuator, labeled, one page, no code.
+> Label every sensor and actuator on one page.
+Include no source code.
 > _[embed your L02 drawing]_

 **Your TRIM number and why it exists (L03):**
-> What's physically different between your two motors?
-The number, and why it isn't zero.
+> Record your TRIM number and explain what is physically different between the two motors.
 > _[L03 entry]_

 **COUNTS_PER_CM — derived and verified (L06):**
-> Wheel diameter → circumference → counts/rev → counts/cm.
-Then: did 30 cm come out 30 cm?
-(Pull the numbers from table A4.)
+> Show wheel diameter → circumference → counts/rev → counts/cm.
+Then compare the commanded 30 cm with the measured result from A4.
 > _[L06 entry]_

 **Wheel-base — check the book's number (L06/L07):**
-> The book gives 85 mm.
-You verified it with the four-turn test (table A4).
-Report your calculated value and why 85 was close but not exact. *A number you checked is evidence; a number you were handed is a guess.*
+> Use the four-turn test in A4 to check the book's 85 mm value.
+Report your calculated value and explain the difference. *A number you tested is evidence; a number you copied is not.*
 > _[your verification]_

 ---

 ## 4. Software
-*The 8-file architecture (draw it — NO source dumps) and your innovation: what it does, what it cost in bytes, what you removed to afford it.*
+*Show the 8-file architecture as a diagram, not a source dump.
+Explain your enhancement, its byte cost, and what you removed to make room for it.*

 **Feeds from → Log #07 (L7) + #08 (L8) + #09 (L9) + #13 (L13):**

 **Eight-file architecture diagram (L07):**
-> Which file owns what, who calls whom.
-No source.
-Highest-value entry in the book.
+> Show which file owns each responsibility and which files call one another.
+Include no source code.
 > _[embed your L07 diagram]_

 **P-control in plain English (L08):**
-> Explain it with no equations first.
-Then your Kp and how you found it (table A4).
+> Explain P-control without equations first.
+Then report your Kp and how the A4 tests led you to it.
 > _[L08 entry]_

 **State machine diagram (L09):**
-> States as boxes, transitions as labeled arrows, one page.
+> Draw states as boxes and transitions as labeled arrows on one page.
 > _[embed your L09 diagram]_

 **How the robot knows (L13):**
-> How it knows it's in the zone / found a victim / is finished.
-Your false-victim threshold and what happens on either side.
+> Explain how the robot decides that it is in the zone, has found a victim, or is finished.
+Include your false-victim threshold and the behavior on both sides of it.
 > _[L13 entry]_

 **Your enhancement (L16 Showcase):**
-> Chosen from your A2 Improvement Ideas list.
-What it does, byte cost, what you removed to afford it.
+> Choose one idea from A2.
+Explain what it does, its byte cost, and what you removed to afford it.
 > _[Lesson 16]_

 ---

 ## 5. Performance Evaluation
-*Baseline row, enhanced row, same instrument, what the delta means.
-Explain how test results were analyzed and how they changed the robot.
-Use your A4 tables — this section is mostly charts.*
+*Compare the baseline and enhanced runs with the same instrument.
+Explain what the change means and how the results changed the robot.
+Use A4 data and charts.*

 **Feeds from → Log #04 (L4) + #12 (L12) + #15 (L15):**

 **Calibration min/max (L04):**
-> The numbers (table A4), what calibration is, and why they change in a different room (RCJ 3.11: venue lighting ≠ home).
+> Report the A4 values, explain what calibration changes, and explain why the values change in another room (RCJ 3.11: venue lighting ≠ home).
 > _[L04 entry]_

 **Encoder vs. gyro (L12):**
-> Your carpet-vs-slick table (A4).
-Which do you trust, and when?
+> Use the A4 carpet-versus-slick results.
+State which measurement you trust in each condition and why.
 > _[L12 entry]_

 **PID tuning bench (L15):**
-> Your four gain sets and their MAE/PEAK/WEAVE (table A4).
-What you tried, what you kept, when you stopped and why.
+> Present the four gain sets and their MAE, PEAK, and WEAVE scores from A4.
+Explain what you tried, what you kept, and why you stopped.
 > _[L15 entry — this IS your performance-evaluation method]_

 ---

 ## 6. Lessons Learned
-*What failed and what the failure taught you.
-Draw straight from your A3 Failure Log.*
+*Choose failures from A3 and explain what each one taught you.*

 **Feeds from → Log #11 (L11) + your A3 log:**

 **The battery failure (L11):**
-> A maneuver that worked fresh and failed tired.
-What replaced it, and why the replacement is immune.
+> Describe a maneuver that worked with a fresh battery and failed with a tired one.
+Explain what replaced it and why the replacement is immune.
 > _[L11 entry]_

 **Other documented failures:**